 - b.
-Specific circumstances. - (i) The exercise of rights protected under the First Amendment does not constitute retaliation prohibited under subsection a of this subsection. - (ii) Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a complaint proceeding under this part does not constitute retaliation prohibited under subsection a of this subsection, provided, however, that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith. - 15.
-This subsection D shall become effective on August 14, 2020.
+Specific circumstances - i.
+The exercise of rights protected under the First Amendment does not constitute retaliation prohibited under Subsection a of this Subsection. - ii.
+Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a complaint proceeding under this part does not constitute retaliation prohibited under Subsection a of this Subsection, provided, however, that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith. - 16.
+Amnesty for Reports of Title IX Discrimination and/or Harassment Under Certain Circumstances